 Research Expertise and Interest

-20th century avant-gardes, Japanese literature, film, theater and dance, East Asia, media theory, contemporary art, critical theory, gender theory, memory studies, memory studies
+20th century avant-gardes, Japanese literature, film, theater and dance, East Asia, media theory, contemporary art, critical theory, gender theory, memory studies

-Feeling Media: Potentiality, and the Afterlife of Art in Japan, Duke University Press, forthcoming November 2022.
+Feeling Media: Potentiality, and the Afterlife of Art in Japan, Duke University Press, November 2022.

 Experimental Arts in Postwar Japan: Moments of Encounter, Engagement, and Imagined Return (Harvard University Asia Center, 2011).

 Fault Lines: Cultural Memory and Japanese Surrealism (Stanford University Press, 1999 (released 2001).